xcheng85/cpp-prep/src/algorithm/README.md

 lower bound nlgn

 ## Bucket Sort (linear)
+input: float between [0,1], distribution uniformly Number of Bucket: N

+floor(input * N) -> bucket
+sort in each bucket increasing order merge

 ## Radix Sort (linear)
+get the max value to determin how many bits integers or strings with fixed-size keys. count sort from least significant bit to most significant bit

 ## Count Sort (linear)
 limited range of input values. range of input values is small count the frequency of each distinct element use that information to place the elements

 ## Rejection Sampling